Macron says 2024, marked by Olympics, will be year of French pride and hope | Law-Order

 Macron says 2024, marked by Olympics, will be year of French pride and hope

-He sought to cheer up the French after a year marked by wars and crises abroad as well as protests over an unpopular pension reform and street violence following the police killing of a teenager at a Paris traffic stop.
-OLYMPIC PARTY According to Interior Minister Gerald Darmanin, over 800,000 people took to the Champs Elysees boulevard to greet the new year in a mass party with an Olympics theme.
-They watched a stunning video show on the Arc de Triomphe celebrating France's current and past sports stars ahead of midnight fireworks that lasted 10 minutes.

-President Emmanuel Macron vowed on Sunday that 2024 will be the year of French pride and hope, marked by the Paris 2024 Olympic Summer Games and the reopening of the Notre Dame cathedral after a devastating fire in 2019.
+President Emmanuel Macron vowed on Sunday that 2024 will be the year of French pride and hope, marked by the Paris 2024 Olympic Summer Games and the re-opening of Notre-Dame cathedral after a devastating fire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)